-Gentle East Martial Arts in Midlothian, Virginia is proud to announce that we have added Spectrum Skillz to our class offerings!
+Resilient Martial Arts in Midlothian, Virginia, is proud to announce that we have added Spectrum Skillz to our class offerings!
 This program was designed to target children ages 7 and up who are on the autism spectrum.
 The program introduces specialized skill-based training for children who have limited physical, intellectual, social, and emotional abilities.
 With that said, more emphasis is placed on building fundamental skills training with a strategic balance of Martial Arts.

 - Observing Basics – This is something that Spectrum Skillz kids get to do with an instructor.
 The student’s goal will be to get to identify different basic techniques that are being demonstrated.
-This is going to help build the student’s active memory because they’re going to start seeing things going on, and challenging their brain to help them remember exactly what the move is called.
-This may be difficult at first with all the different moves that they have to remember, being able to tell which one is which and being able to observe it in order to name it.
+This will help build the student’s active memory because they will start seeing things going on and challenging their brain to help them remember exactly what the move is called.
+This may be difficult at first with all the different moves that they have to remember, being able to tell which one is which and observing it to name it.

-- Observing in Groups – Group observation is one of the biggest challenges for this skill because now we’re asking them to take their eyes and instead of just watching one person like in a one-to-one partnership, we want them to be able to watch multiple people at a time.
+- Observing in Groups – Group observation is one of the biggest challenges for SPectrum Skillz students because now, instead of just watching one person as in a one-to-one partnership, we want them to be able to watch multiple people at a time.
 This is so that they can start to see the differences and the similarities that can be shared between others.
-This is going to be a challenge for them, but also it’s going to help them boost their observation skills
+This will be a challenge for them, but it will also help them boost their observation skills.

-- Self Observation – This one is going to be an enjoyable one because this is going to be where they’re going to get to demonstrate moves themselves and be able to detail the things that they think that they’re doing well or enhance the things that they think they may have missed.
+- Self-Observation – This will be an enjoyable one because this will be where they’re going to get to demonstrate moves themselves and be able to detail the things they think they’re doing well or enhance the things they think they may have missed.

-When we help the kids put all of these techniques together, they’re going to start to take their focus up to the highest level possible.
-With our spectrum kids, it’s our goal to keep setting them up for success during class, but it’s also our job to maintain a high energy and fun format so that they’re excited and they want to stay focused.
+When we help the kids put all these techniques together, they will start to take their focus up to the highest level possible.
+With our spectrum kids, it’s our goal to keep setting them up for success during class, but it’s also our job to maintain a high-energy and fun format so that they’re excited and want to stay focused.